 In all cases, the securities borrower is a financial intermediary, such as a broker, dealer or market maker.
 In exchange for borrowing the securities from a fund, the borrower transfers collateral to the lending agent who holds that collateral in an account in the fund’s name.
-The borrower pays a fee for this service and is contractually obliged to return the loaned securities, while the fund receives a fee for the use of its assets.
+The borrower pays a fee for borrowing the securities and is contractually obliged to return the loaned securities.
 The loan is usually arranged by the securities lending programme coordinator, known as a lending agent.

 The State Street Global Advisors’ Securities Lending Committee (Committee) oversees and comprehensively reviews performance and effectiveness, and provides oversight of State Street Global Advisors’ Global Securities Lending programmes.

 The Committee evaluates the performance of State Street Global Advisors’ securities lending agents.
 It also reviews and challenges State Street Global Advisors’ Global Securities Lending programmes against industry standards and performance, current risk appetite levels, and current market conditions.

 In addition, the securities lending programme for each participating fund is reviewed, approved and overseen by the respective fund boards.

 In general the minimum acceptable collateral currently accepted are: